jisellejones/School_District_Analysis/README.md

 ## Overview

-The purpose of this analysis is well defined (3 pt).
+The purpose of this analysis was to determine the difference in

 ## Results

-* metric 1 - district summary
+* metistrict summary

 * metric 2 - school summary